exoplatform/cs/server/jboss/patch-ear/src/main/resources/EXO-README.txt

 - Collaboration suite quick start guide
   Collaboration suite have 2 servers need to run at same time to use:
     +) jobs: this is main jobss server include Collaboration web applications and all dependencies.
-    +) exo-openfire: a Jabber server used for Chat applications
+    +) eXo-chatserver: a Jabber server used for Chat applications

 Need to set the JAVA_HOME variable for run Collaboration suite's servers.
 +) How to start Collaboration sute: